YData123/ydata123.github.io/sp21/setup.md

 # Running Jupyter on your computer

 Running a Jupyter notebook on your own computer is the recommended way to compute in the course.
+A video tutorial of the installation can be found at: Canvas -> Files -> Setting up python -> Installing Anaconda.MOV.
 Here are the steps to get up and running:

 ## Setup